 Note this is the opposite approach to what I would typically recommend for a feature-length comedy.
 Put another way, narrative formats and time restrictions influence cinematographic styles, and vice versa.
 The context matters.

-It is this context that invites stock characters, if not outright stereotypes (The Simpsons [1989-present] arguably perfected this within the more dynamic confines of animation), including the entertaining banter that ensues therein.
+It is this context that invites stock characters, if not outright stereotypes (The Simpsons [1989-] arguably perfected this within the more dynamic confines of animation), including the entertaining banter that ensues therein.
 Others have correctly pointed out how generic BBT is and how replaceable its outer nerd-subculture coating is, to which I would add that generic structure is largely the point.
 While various characters in various shows throughout the ages have been explored to varying degrees, few successful sitcoms have consistently deepened their characters beyond one or two-dimensional stereotypes.
-Comparisons in feature films are few and far between, but include the masculine fantasies of the James Bond (1962-present) and Indian Jones (1981, 1984, 1989) movies.
-In each case, be it sitcom television or the silver screen, the formula is the star, not the in-depth world-building or even the main characters.
+Comparisons in feature films are few and far between, but include the masculine fantasies of the James Bond (1962-) and Indian Jones (1981, 1984, 1989) movies.
+In each case, be it sitcom television or the silver screen, the formula is the star, not world-building or even the main characters.
 Critics deriding BBT for its formulaic, surface-level analysis of geekdom are superficially correct in doing so but philosophically misdirected.
-Nerd culture is not the point of BBT — traditional sitcom formula is.

 II.
 Good Fundamentals